create3000/x_ite/docs/_posts/components/X_ITE/DispersionMaterialExtension.md

 DispersionMaterialExtension.

-The DispersionMaterialExtension node belongs to the **X_ITE** component and requires at least level **1,** its default container field is *material.* It is available from X3D version 4.0 or higher.
+The DispersionMaterialExtension node belongs to the **X_ITE** component and requires at least level **1,** its default container field is *extensions.* It is available from X3D version 4.0 or higher.

 >**Info:** Please note that the functionality of this node is still experimental.
 {: .prompt-info }